Mingyi1995/hadoop_mapreduce_spark/README.md

-## Tutorial materials for hadoop and mapreduce distributed system
+## Tutorial Materials For Hadoop and Mapreduce Distributed System

 ### Toy project
 A project that helps people get a general sense of what mapreduce does